SkylineCommunications/Skyline.DataMiner.Utils.ConnectorAPI.NetInsightNimbra/Utils.ConnectorAPI.NetInsightNimbra/README.md

 ## About

-Nuget package that helps to execute actions for the NetInsight Nimbra connector
+This solution helps to handle the different requests to the NetInsight Nimbra node connector and NetInsight Nimbra Application Manager connector.

 ### About DataMiner